sourmash-bio/sourmash/doc/command-line.md

 The `sketch translate` command reads in **DNA sequences**, translates them in all six frames, and outputs **protein sketches**.

-`sourmash sketch` takes FASTA or FASTQ sequences as input, and they can be uncompressed, compressed with gzip, or compressed with bzip2.
+`sourmash sketch` takes FASTA or FASTQ sequences as input; input data can be uncompressed, compressed with gzip, or compressed with bzip2.
 The output will be one or more JSON signature files that can be used with the other sourmash commands.